AndersSchmidtHansen/ConversationalDesignLanguage/README.md

 `{{{ $company_name or 'Your Company Name' }}}`

 ### Tooltips & Titles
 Most form fields display some kind of tooltips or titles that aid the user when entering their data.
-How may we write this in CIxD?
+How may we write this in CD?
 By using the caret character `^^` we can indicate something "above" another thing, like an input field.
 Like so:
 ```
 You: So, what information do you need from me?
 Yui: Not much, just your _Password_, which ^Must contain at least 6 characters^